s-hamann/ansible-nginx/README.md

 Nginx
 =====

-This role sets up nginx as a web server.
+This role sets up nginx as a web server or reverse proxy.
 PHP support can be enabled using PHP-FPM.
 Python support can be enabled using [Gunicorn](https://gunicorn.org/).